bit2pixel/watch-twitter-unfollowers/README.md

 1. Run `pip install -r requirements`

-## Setting Up the Application and Getting and Access Token From Twitter
+## Setting Up the Application and Getting an Access Token From Twitter

 1. Go to [https://dev.twitter.com/apps](https://dev.twitter.com/apps) and sign in
 2. Create an app (if you already have one skip to step 3)